debops/debops/docs/ansible/roles/debops.postgresql_server/getting-started.rst

 Check :ref:`postgresql_server__ref_preferred_version` to learn more about selecting custom PostgreSQL versions.

-After installation you can use debops.postgresql_ role to configure PostgreSQL roles and databases.
+After installation you can use :ref:`debops.postgresql` role to configure PostgreSQL roles and databases.

 Remote access to the database